google/turbinia/docs/user/debugging.md

   code.
 This will have anything that is logged from the Task using `TurbiniaResult.log`.
-* The stderr and stdout for all executions of binary dependencies (e.g. Plaso) are available in the files named `stderr-` or `stdout-` respectively.
+* The stderr and stdout for all executions of binary dependencies (e.g. Plaso) are available in the filenames prefixed with `stderr-` or `stdout-` respectively.
 * Paths in `/tmp/` are the temporary locations for output and are local to the Worker that executed that Task.
 The hostname for the Worker this Task was executed on is also listed in the output above.